wtmbiohacker/FACS_seq/inferring/README.md

 **initial_ab.csv**: the absolute abundances in the initial library (prior to sorting) of mutants passing quality control (used in further analysis).

-**sensor_ctab/**: storing a series of .csv files.
+**Under this directory, the program also creates another sensor_ctab/**: storing a series of .csv files.
 Each file corresponds to one mutant, specifying the read count in each condition and each bin.
 Each file has a header line and index column using tab as delimiter.
 Here is an example.

   |Ligand=100uM|Ligand=500uM
   |------------|------------